Ciocias/talk/README.md

 # Talk!

-TODO: Write a project description

-Cross-platform server/client chat service
+Cross-platform server/client chat service written in C

 Testing is done on:
   + Fedora 23